dianapatrong/DE101_SQL_Assignment/README.md

 ![Olist Dataset Model](documentation_images/olist_dataModel.png)

-# Exercises:
+# ✏️ Exercises:
-The following exercises have to be handed in, please create a folder called `Solutions` and put all the solutions in here, each exercise will tell you how to name the files.
+The following exercises have to be handed in, please create a folder called `Solutions` within each exercise folder and put all the solutions in there, each exercise will tell you how to name the files.

 1. [Exercise 1: Design the database model](Exercises/Exercise1/README.md)
 2. [Exercise 2: Create the DDL's and load the data](Exercises/Exercise2/README.md)